roman-milk/roman-milk.github.io/teacher-teacher.md

  When they reached the apartment Dawn got out of the car and waited for her mistress to tell her what to do.
 Susanna loved it.
 Her new teacher slut was totally submissive not doing anything without instruction.
 "Take your coat off and show your neighbors your new jewelry."
 Dawn quickly removed the coat and proudly walked behind her mistress into her apartment.
 Dawn was proud she was pleasing her owner.
 Once inside Susanna sat down in the arm chair in the living room with Dawn at her feet.
 She looked down at the disgraced teacher and said "Right now I want you to put your slut mouth to good use and clean my feet while I eat my dinner.
 When I'm done eating you are to pleasure me.
 When I'm satisfied you will be put to bed to finish your training.
 Tomorrow we are going to show you off and demonstrate your training."

  Dawn looked up at her owner and lowered her head to her naked feet to begin her tasks.
 "This cunt will not disappoint you, Mistress.
 This cunt will make you proud."
-Report_Story #1